renovate-bot/GoogleCloudPlatform-_-dataplex-catalog-transfer-tooling/README.md

 You will also receive a mapping table showing the relation between Data Catalog and Dataplex Catalog resource names that you can use for comparison.

+## Transfer at scale
+You can convert between private and public tag templates and initiate transfer of all resources at scale.

 # Setup
 1) Create a new Google Cloud project inside your organization's account.
 2) Create a Service Account in the project.